 Dr. Allenby's principal areas of teaching and research are design for environment; earth systems engineering and management; industrial ecology; technological evolution; and the convergence of nanotechnology, biotechnology, information and communication technology, and cognitive sciences.
 Dr. Allenby entered academia after a 20-year career as senior environmental counsel, research vice president for technology and environment, and environment, health and safety vice president for AT&T. He teaches courses in engineering and ethics, earth systems engineering and management, industrial ecology, and design for sustainability.
 His current research investigates ethical and social dimensions of emerging technologies; earth systems engineering and management, especially in regard to information and communication technologies; transhumanism; and development of sustainable engineering theory and curricular materials.

-Allenby, B. R. ed.
-1998.
+Allenby, B. R. 1998.
 Industrial Ecology: Policy Framework and Implementation.
 Prentice Hall.

-Marchant, G. E., B. R. Allenby and J. R. Herkert. eds.
-2011.
-The Growing Gap between Emerging Technolgoies and Legal-Ethical Oversight: The Pacing Problem.
+Abbott, K. W. 2011.
+An international framework agreement on science and technological innovation and regulation.
+In: Marchant, G. E., B. R. Allenby and J. R. Herkert eds., The Growing Gap Between Emerging Technologies and Legal-Ethical Oversight: The Pacing Problem.
 Springer.

 Allenby, B. R. 2005.
 Engineering water for the 21st century.
 Presentation at the March 2005, SMART: Water, Quarterly Conference, Arizona State University, Downtown Center, Tempe, AZ. (link)